Comcast Technical Program Manager Salary in Philadelphia Area | $100K-$155K+ | Levels.fyi

 The median Technical Program Manager compensation in Philadelphia Area package at Comcast totals $155K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/30/2025

 Company